wanglem/blog/README.md

-# blog
+# Personal Blog
-Blog - Technical and Stuff
+Person Blog - Technical and Stuff

+Powered by a href="https://github.com/hexojs/hexo" target="_blank">hexo</a>
-Hosted by GitHub.
+Hosted by GitHub for some custom adjustments.